 Operating a call center, most of your business and customer service will of course be handled over the phone.
 But that doesn’t mean your call center should only focus on phone communication.

-Call centers should provide multiple points of contact so customers can communicate in ways that are most convenient for them.
+Call centers should provide multiple points of contact so customers can communicate in the most convenient ways.
 As a call center business, customer service is top priority, and that means meeting customer needs across multiple communication channels.
-In addition to phone communication, offering live chat features and social media communication help give customers an opportunity to contact your business even if they aren’t available for a phone conversation.
+In addition to phone communication, offering live chat features and social media communication help allow customers to contact your business even if they aren’t available for a phone conversation.
 Many call centers have even begun to communicate with customers via text message.
-This enables a call center to reach a wider range of customers because you are using a medium that is most comfortable and convenient for them.
+This enables a call center to reach a wider range of customers because you use a most comfortable and convenient medium.
 Plus, alternate forms of communication can eliminate hold time, one of the biggest complaints of call center customers.

 3. Utilize IVR

 IVR systems provide call centers with efficient organization of incoming calls.
 Your customer service reps don’t have to field customer requests on a topic meant for a different team; the IVR will do it for you.
-You can even program your IVR system so that it answers common customer questions, eliminating the need for them to speak to a service agent at all!
+You can even program your IVR system to answer common customer questions, eliminating the need for them to speak to a service agent!
 Some systems even allow you to prioritize high-value calls, directing them to a free agent.
 This type of system prevents long wait times and poor customer service experiences.
 The more satisfied your customers and the more efficient your call flow, the more customers you can serve, and the more you can grow your call center business.